cpacker/MemGPT/docs/autogen.md

 Install web UI and get a model set up on a local web server.
 You can use [our instructions on setting up web UI](https://memgpt.readthedocs.io/en/latest/webui/).

-!!! warning "Choosing an LLM / model to use"
+!!! info "Choosing an LLM / model to use"

     You'll need to decide on an LLM / model to use with web UI.